JosselinTD/promise-exercise-one/README.md

 ```

 #### `README.md`
-For demonstration purposes we used the README.md to explain how the content creation works, but in real cases, the README.md would look like so:
+For demonstration purposes we used the README.md to explain how the content creation works, but in real cases, the README.md would look like this:

 ```
 # Addition
-	You will receive two numbers the function has the addition of both.
+	You will receive two numbers as parameters and the function has to return the addition of both.
-	If one the parameter cannot be converted as a number the function must return NaN.
+	If one of the parameter cannot be converted as a number the function must return NaN.
 ```

 If you have any question regarding the content creation process feel free to contact root@coderpower.com.